 Type 2 Diabetes: a chronic metabolic disease that affects how the body manages and uses glucose (sugar).
 Type 2 diabetes generally appears in adulthood but can also occur at a young age.
 Due to this, it is often referred to as adult-onset diabetes.
 Type 2 is more common than Type 1 diabetes, but both have the same issues of high blood sugar.
 When your body is digesting, carbohydrates from your food are broken down into glucose which is an important source of energy.
 This energy is absorbed by the cells as glucose leaves the blood.
 The blood signals your cells that the insulin traveling in your body to be absorbed.
 Insulin is produced by the pancreas.
 The body produces insulin as levels of glucose rise in your blood.

 Type 2 diabetes is associated with both low insulin resistance and low insulin production.
-Insulin resistance occurs when your body counter the normal reaction of insulin causing glucose to build up in your blood.
+Insulin resistance occurs when your body counters the normal reaction of insulin causing glucose to build up in your blood.

-Symptoms of type 2 diabetes are similar to type 1, and may also include
+Symptoms of Type 2 diabetes are similar to Type 1, and may also include